NatalioF22/NatalioF22/README.md

 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/nataliogomes/) for professional networking and collaboration.

 ## Projects
-- **Project A**: A implementation of CRUD on Java SpringBoot.
-[View Repository](https://github.com/NatalioF22/ManageMyEvents)
+- **Project A**: Developed and maintained a spring Restfull Blog application, using Spring Boot for backend development.
+Implemented RESTful APIs and CRUD operations using Spring MVC, Spring JDBC, and Hibernate, while integrating advanced filtering and search functionality to enhance the user experience.
+[View Repository](https://github.com/NatalioF22/SpringBlog)
 - **Project B**: TradeNenuxs Online is a digital marketplace platform designed to bridge users and products by offering a seamless navigation experience.
 [View Repository](https://github.com/NatalioF22/TradeNexus)
-- **Project C**: This repository contains a collection of intermediate-level projects that are designed to improve your programming skills.
-The projects are implemented in Jav, JavaScript and Python.
-[View Repository](https://github.com/NatalioF22/Intermediate-Projects)
+- **Project C**: In this pure Python project, I applied the "clean code" best practices.
+This project is designed to process, filter, and display meteorite data using a console-based interface.
+The tool provides functionalities for reading, cleaning, and organizing meteorite data, and allows users to generate reports in both text and Excel formats.
+The project is modular, with different Python files responsible for specific tasks such as data handling, filtering, and display.
+[View Repository](https://github.com/NatalioF22/DataFilter)

 ## 🔧 Technologies & Tools